 • Persons living with young-onset dementia are more likely to experience problems with their motor skills, including movement and coordination.

 • Dementia affecting the frontotemporal brain regions is more common in younger persons, affecting planning and executive functions.

 Compared with older adults, younger persons are at different life stages.
 These make their experience of dementia uniquely different from older people.
 Some of these situations might include:2,4

 • Younger persons are more likely to be in employment and possibly at higher points in their career with more responsibilities, upon the onset of dementia.
 The symptoms of their dementia may become apparent at work, causing them to lose their jobs.
 This can further result in loss of financial well-being for their families.

 • A younger person is more likely to be a parent with younger children.
 Thus, they will face more challenges and lose parental responsibilities as they may gradually be unable to care for their younger children.

 At the same time, most existing dementia care services and programmes in Singapore are designed for older adults and may not be suitable for younger persons, given the difference in experience.
 There are very limited services and programmes which are effective and age-appropriate for this group of individuals.5

 When George found out he had dementia, he was only 46 years old.
 As an ex-chemistry teacher, a published author of chemistry textbooks, and an active runner who always kept in good health, it was a shock to him, his wife and their three children.
-Learn more about the journey George and his family have undergone upon receiving his dementia diagnosis.

 If you or someone you know is experiencing symptoms of dementia, consult a family doctor or polyclinic doctor who can guide a person through the process of tests and diagnosis.